If you would like to contribute to the BIRDMARKER databases, please contact Dr Deborah Dawson.

 Blank passerine form to fill in by people wishing to contribute data for any new passerine species tested.
 Alternatively please add a row to the existing Excel databases and highlight your results in red font.

 Sources of this data

 These databases are the result of Dr Deborah Dawson's work to identify a set of microsatellite markers suitable for genotyping in most species belonging to each family of birds.
 This data is also being used for a study into avian microsatellite evolution, the factors responsible for cross-species utility and comparative studies of loci across different species.

-Additional cross-species utility data from other bird genotyping projects has been kindly contributed from researchers working in Prof Burke's laboratory, here in the Department of Animal and Plant Sciences at Sheffield University and whilst the group was at Leicester.
+Additional cross-species utility data from other bird genotyping projects has been kindly contributed from researchers working in Prof Burke's laboratory, here in the School of Biosciences at Sheffield University and whilst the group was at Leicester.
 Published data where appropriate has also been added (for source references see the downloadable - Passerine primer references file).

 The "Passerine BIRDMARKER Database" includes data from the testing of 99 passerine primers in 43 passerine bird species.